forestgrape/coronavirus/transmission.md

 * [Milton et al](#milton-2018) observed that the aerosol amount exhaled correlated both with coughing and BMI.
 Coughing correlated with RNA shedding.
 However, without coughs, there are small infectious aerosols exhaled too.

-So Covid-19 can be spread with breathing alone especially since in the deep lungs there are many receptors for Sars-CoV-2.
+That small particulates are exhaled upon breathing alone from the deep lungs, combined with the observations that in the deep lungs the SARS-CoV-2 receptor ACE2 is highly available, means that Covid-19 can be transmitted with breathing alone.

 ### Particles Deposition